collapsed-stacks/startups/questions/12245/personal-money-into-business-loan-or-shares.md

 - tagged: `united-states`, `accounting`
 - score: 2

-<p>Is it better to account for personal money put into a c-corp as a loan or shares purchased?</p>
+Is it better to account for personal money put into a c-corp as a loan or shares purchased?

 ## Answer 13705